• Home

 Become one of Kurt's "Super Fans" and get his monthly Newsletter.
 When you do, he'll give you a FREE Gift!

-It covers the latest book news, including Kurt's 2026 Book Signing Tour, his writing journey, book reviews, delicious recipes, and the Sci-Fi Short Story Series.
+It covers the latest book news, including Kurt's 2026 Book Signing Tour, his writing journey, book reviews, delicious recipes, Sci-Fi Tech News, and the Sci-Fi Short Story Series.
 Read a FREE Story each month!

 SIGN UP NOW